 Your guide to

-What is an AI writing assistant?
+What is AI writing software?

 Since then, spellcheck, grammar check, and autocorrect functionality have become commonplace, and people expect artificial intelligence to help them in their daily lives — whether they realize it’s AI or not.